martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/job_done/index.md

 As a consultant when a job ends you need to transition from the previous to the next.
 How do you efficiently clean up all open ends?
 The open branches that you leave behind are sort of dead code.
 Nobody is going to take care of it.
 Make sure you don't generate more work following these tips.

-## 1. No open work items

-Even if you would work with Trello, it would be nice to hand over open items to coworkers.
-When working in Azure DevOps, you can use the following Powershell script to get all open work items assigned to you.

 {{< quoteblock >}}
 💬 "The first impression is just as important as the last impression.
 Make sure you leave a good impression." - Mart de Graaf
 {{</ quoteblock >}}

+## 1. No open work items

+Even if you would work with Trello, it would be nice to hand over open items to coworkers.
+When working in Azure DevOps, you can use the following Powershell script to get all open work items assigned to you.

+In the PowerShell script below we can easily get all open work items.
+This is not only handy when leaving companies but also when you want to get an overview of all open work items.
+You can use this script to get knowledge of all open work items or to hand over the work to a colleague.

 ```PowerShell {linenos=table,file="OpenWorkItems.ps1"}
 Powershell voor ophalen openstaande work items
 ```

+### Output

+It will be output in a JSON file, for now.
+I think that will be easy to read if you are leaving.
+It also limits to 200 work items.
+If you have more than 200 work items, you probably have a problem.

 ## 2. No open branches :broccoli: or pull requests